-The results views 209 also allow the analyst to annotate documents.
+The results view 209 also allows the analyst to annotate documents.
 Annotated documents appear with a yellow pin 217.
 The analyst can also hide categories and documents (e.g. hide all documents from sites categorized as “Shopping” in the open directory project web site classification dimension).
 When one or more documents are hidden they will disappear from their position in all the result views.
-Instead they preferably appear in a separate hidden category (not shown).
-In this way the analyst can remove documents from consideration, though with the opportunity to restore them if necessary.
-The hidden category can also be set to avoid displaying its aggregate results, instead showing a single line indicating the number of results it contains
+Instead, they preferably appear in a separate hidden category (not shown).
+In this way, the analyst can remove documents from consideration, though with the opportunity to restore them if necessary.
+The hidden category can also be set to avoid displaying its aggregate results, instead of showing a single line indicating the number of results it contains

 Topixa, Inc., DBA Rawsugar